 As for Harth, Fray’s Vampiric brother, I think Robbie Kay would be a good choice.
 Kay is a young and very talented actor who is probably best known for playing an evil version of Peter Pan in Once Upon A Time.

 Harth in many ways is similar to Pan.
 Like Pan he is a relative of the main hero.
 He has a boyish, somewhat friendly look, but underneath is very cruel, manipulative and cold.
-He also like Pan is not above pretending he still cares about his loved one to his advantage, and he is also again despite his young appearance, the cruel and tyrannical leader of a powerful group of supernatural creatures.
+He also like Pan is not above pretending he still cares about his loved ones to his advantage, (when he secretly despises them) and he is also again despite his young appearance, the fearsome and tyrannical leader of a powerful group of supernatural creatures.

 Dana is 35 years old.
 She could easily pass for at least 10 years younger (not that 35 is old of course.)

 Still whilst Dana can pass for her early 20s no problem, Robbie does look like a teenager.
-Still you could get round that by having it that he was sired as a teenager and its been a few years for Fray, but obviously Harth hasn’t aged.
+You could possibly get round that by having it that Harth was sired as a teenager and its been a few years for Fray, but obviously Harth hasn’t aged.

-As long as he could do a good American accent then Robbie for me would be absolutely perfect as Fray.
+As long as he could do a good American accent then Robbie for me would be the perfect choice for Harth.

 The Legacy of Kain Series